 Drug-free living is the goal of the recovery process.
-Cocaine addiction is a persistent illness.
+Cocaine addiction is a long-lasting illness that can come back again and again.
 The user may relapse.
 There can be a constant urge to go back to using.
 The user may think, “This time I’ll keep it under control.”
 A former user needs continued support to remain drug-free.

 For more information, go to: